Do Maine Coons Have Oily Fur?

 It is no secret that most cats hate water, but Maine Coons are unique because they usually love the water because of these reasons.

-Even if your Maine Coon hates baths though, you can still keep your cat clean by gently wiping the Maine Coons fur with a damp washcloth.
+If your Maine Coon hates baths, keep your cat clean by gently wiping the Maine Coons fur with a damp washcloth.
+Alternatively, try one of these methods.

-If you have often wondered why does my cat’s fur look separated, then your cat likely has a buildup of grease and dirt in its fur, which causes it to clump and separate.
-In such cases, it is important to thoroughly bathe your cat’s coat and remove this buildup.
+If your cat’s fur looks separated, then your cat may have a buildup of grease and dirt in its fur, causing it to clump and separate.
+In such cases, thoroughly bathe your cat’s coat and remove this buildup.

 3. Coat Trimming